Average Hotel Cost Per Person Per Night in the USA (2026)

 hotel costs vary significantly

 What can you expect to pay for a hotel room in the USA in 2026?
-The average rate is projected at $171 per night for single occupancy, but this figure masks significant variations.
+A practical planning estimate is around $171 per night for a basic single-room stay, but that number should be treated as a starting point rather than a guaranteed price.

 How Do Major Cities Compare in Hotel Pricing?